DavidBarron/cs373-idb/README.md

 #### Topic Chosen

-NFL; Gather information on divisions, teams, and players of the National Football League.
+Gather information on divisions, teams, and players of the National Football League.

 #### Team Members